Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 </div>

 ### Data Split
-Data was separated into features (X) and label/target (y).
+Data was separated into features (X) and target (y).
 All nutrient columns are the features.
 Then, The nutrition Density column would be the target.

 Two data-splitting schemes were used for two different models as follows:
 1. `TEST_SIZE_1 = 0.1`.
 The data will be split into 90% `data_train`, 5% `data_validation`, and 5% `data_test`.